Gregory Baum

 Gerhard Albert Baum (June 20, 1923 – October 18, 2017), better known as Gregory Baum, was a German-born Canadian priest and theologian in the Catholic Church.
 He became known in North America and Europe in the 1960s for his work on ecumenism, interfaith dialogue, and the relationship between the Catholic Church and Jews.
 In the later 1960s, he went to the New School for Social Theory in New York and became a sociologist, which led to his work on creating a dialogue between classical sociology (Marx, Tocqueville, Durkheim, Toennies, Weber, etc.) and Christian theology.

 In the 1970s, he welcomed the insights of the Theology of Liberation that came from Latin America and other societies.
 He also became interested in the work of Karl Mannheim and developed a program of ideology critique that he hoped would eliminate the ideological or prejudicial elements in religion.

 In the 1980s and 1990s, Baum continued his study into ideology critique by integrating the work of the Frankfurt School of Critical Theory.
 He connected the Frankfurt School's concept of "the end of innocent critique" with Liberation theology's "preferential option for the poor".

 Early life

-Born to a Jewish mother and a Protestant father, in Berlin, he came to Canada from England as a war refugee.
+Born to a Jewish mother and a Protestant father in Berlin, he moved to Canada from England as a war refugee.

 He arrived by boat in Quebec in 1940 with other Germans, most of them Jewish; they were housed in refugee camps, under military control.
 After some transfers between Quebec, Trois-Rivières, New-Brunswick and Farnham, he was finally sent to Sherbrooke, Quebec.